danieleFFF/XPoll/README.md

         npm run dev

+#### Possible Problems

+Other services are using the ports 5173 or 5432 or 8080: turn off the services or change the ports in docker-compose.yml or .env files.

 ## How to Test

 ### Multi-Tab Session Protection

 XPoll implements a **multi-tab protection system** to prevent users from participating in the same session from multiple browser tabs simultaneously.
 This ensures fair participation and prevents cheating.

 #### Testing as Multiple Users